 - Inflammation, sports injuries and trauma Pancreatic insufficiency

 What is the pancreas?

 The pancreas is a digestive organ in the abdomen that lies just below the stomach.
 Its primary job is to produce enzymes required for the digestion and absorption of food.
 Enzymes secreted include lipases that digest fat, proteases which digest proteins, and amylases which digest starch molecules.

-Can taking pancreatic enzymes actually improve digestion?
+Can taking supplemental digestive enzymes actually improve digestion?

 How do I determine if my pancreas is secreting enough enzymes?

 Physicians use both physical symptoms and laboratory tests to assess pancreatic function.
 Common symptoms of pancreatic insufficiency include abdominal bloating and discomfort, gas, indigestion, and the passing of undigested food in the stool.
 For laboratory diagnosis, most nutrition-oriented physicians use the comprehensive stool and digestive analysis.
 Another indicator of pancreatic insufficiency is the intestinal overgrowth of the yeast Candida albicans.
 As well as being necessary for protein digestion, the proteases serve several other important functions.
 For example, the proteases, as well as other digestive secretions, are largely responsible for keeping the small intestine free from parasites (including bacteria, yeast, protozoa, and intestinal worms).1